-You may be eligible to claim a credit or refund of excise tax included in the price of fuel if you use the fuel in certain buses.
-The fuel used while the bus is engaged in providing the type of transportation discussed here may qualify for a credit or refund.
+You may be eligible to claim a credit or refund of excise tax included in the price of fuel if you use the fuel in buses engaged in providing the type of transportation discussed here.
+To determine whether a fuel used for this purpose qualifies for a credit or refund, see the information on that fuel.